-Passive control of boundary layer transition by using porous coating to stabilize hypersonic boundary layers over flat plates and cones has been studied by theoretical analyses, experiments, and numerical simulations.
-Fedorov et al. [7] performed theoretical analyses on the second-mode stability of a hypersonic boundary layer over a flat plate covered by an ultrasonically absorptive coating (UAC).
+Passive control of boundary layer transition by using porous coating to stabilize hypersonic boundary layers over flat plates and cones has been successfully demonstrated by theoretical analyses, experiments, and numerical simulations [9, 10, 11, 12, 13].
+Fedorov et al. [9] performed theoretical analyses on the second-mode stability of a hypersonic boundary layer over a flat plate covered by an ultrasonically absorptive coating (UAC).
 They found that the second mode growth was massively reduced, because the porous layer absorbed the disturbance energy.
-To demonstrate the stabilization effect of UAC on the second mode, Rasheed et al. [8] experimentally studied the stability of a Mach 5 boundary layer on a sharp 5.06-deg half-angle cone at zero angle of attack.
+To demonstrate the stabilization effect of UAC on the second mode, Rasheed et al. [10] experimentally studied the stability of a Mach 5 boundary layer on a sharp 5.06-deg half-angle cone at zero angle of attack.
 The cone had a smooth surface around half the cone circumference and an UAC porous surface on the other half.
 Their experiments indicated that the porous surface was highly effective in stabilizing the second mode and delaying transition, when the pore size was significantly smaller than the disturbance wavelength.
-Fedorov et al. [9] experimentally and theoretically studied the effect of an UAC on hypersonic boundary layer instabilities.
+Fedorov et al.[11] experimentally and theoretically studied the effect of an UAC on hypersonic boundary layer instabilities.
 Their experiments were performed on a 7-degree half-angle sharp cone in a Mach 6 wind tunnel.
 Half-surface of the cone was solid whereas the other half-surface was covered by a felt-metal coating.
 Both theoretical predictions and experimental measurements on two- and three-dimensional disturbances showed that the porous coating strongly stabilized the second mode and marginally destabilized the first mode.
-Maslov [10] experimentally studied the stabilization of hypersonic boundary layer by microstructural porous coating.
+Maslov [12] experimentally studied the stabilization of hypersonic boundary layer by microstructural porous coating.
 In his experiments, both regular porous UAC and random felt-metal porous UAC are used.
 The results confirmed that porous coating strongly stabilizes the second mode and marginally destabilizes the first mode.
 Compared with regular structure UAC, felt-metal UAC is much stronger in first mode destabilization, with the peak amplitude of the first mode increasing around 70%.
-Egorov et al. [11] studied the effect of porous coating on stability and receptivity of a Mach 6 flat-plate boundary layer by two-dimensional numerical simulation using a second-order TVD scheme.
+Egorov et al. [13] studied the effect of porous coating on stability and receptivity of a Mach 6 flat-plate boundary layer by two-dimensional numerical simulation using a second-order TVD scheme.
 They found that a porous coating of regular porosity effectively diminishes the second mode growth rate, while weakly affecting acoustic waves.
-Wang and Zhong [12] studied the stabilization of a Mach 5.92 flat-plate boundary layer using felt-metal porous coating, focusing on the effect of porous coating locations and the destabilization of the Mack first mode.
-It was found that porous coating location had an important effect on the stabilization of mode S. Disturbances were destabilized when porous coating was located upstream of the synchronization point whereas they were stabilized when porous coating was downstream of the synchronization point.
-For felt-metal porous coating, destabilization of the Mack first mode was significant so that disturbances were slightly destabilized when porous coating was put on the whole flat plate.